Introduction

 - It gives you more freedom: Unlike its predecessor, FEMA allows you to hold foreign currency accounts and invest abroad.
 As an entrepreneur, this means you can now explore opportunities like setting up a subsidiary in Singapore or investing in US stocks, opening up new avenues for growth and diversification.

-The evolution from FERA to FEMA: A business-friendly approach
+From FERA to FEMA: A business-friendly shift

 Key features of FEMA: What you need to know